sethlsx/vc_crawler/README.md

 # vc_crawler
 A crawler for venture capital.
-Used to collect start-up infos. online.
+Used to collect start-up information online.